Adeola-Git/My-projects/Project9.md

 ![new89](https://user-images.githubusercontent.com/115363604/224517070-95623649-2820-42c7-9b31-05cb0dc5b293.png)

 * Webhook will trigger a new job and in the "Console Output" of the job.
-It cam eout with an error.
+It came out with an error.

 ![new101](https://user-images.githubusercontent.com/115363604/224518313-0874d697-2680-4735-9a9a-76aa1b9a65be.png)